BGM2002 : Biochemistry and Genetics of Signalling and the Cell Cycle

 Signalling in cancer and combating cancer by targeting key cell cycle signaling pathways

-Compromising signaling pathways during bacterial infection
+Compromising signaling pathways during pathogen infection

 Programmed cell death - apoptosis